Frequently asked questions

 What evidence do we need to submit for a TAG?

-How do I check if a booking has been made for my learners?
+How do I check if a booking has been made for my learners and do I need to do this to submit a Teacher Assessed Grade (TAG)?

 You can see a record of all bookings made on the bookings screen within the NCFE Portal.
-For cancelled external assessments please make a representative booking following the instructions available here.
+For cancelled external assessments for B1 qualifications (V Cert and CACHE), please make a representative booking following the instructions available here.
 This is so that we have an accurate record of your plans for the rest of the year, and will be needed in order to process your Teacher Assessed Grade (TAG) for your learner where required on a cancelled external assessment.

 If a learner achieved a Centre Assessed Grade (CAG) last year, can we submit a Teacher Assessed Grade (TAG) this year for the same unit?